toolness/vibecoded-hangul-fun/README.md

   or song lyric that uses the word.
 This can be used to show the sentence on the back of each word's flash card, to provide context for it.
+- `Last incorrect` - Date, an optional field containing the date when you didn't recall an Anki card corresponding to the word.
 - `Disabled` - Checkbox, a boolean indicating whether to include this word in the app at all.
 This is essentially a way to "soft delete" a row.